LogoOsome

 The process of obtaining a TIN in Singapore varies for individuals and businesses.

-Individual TIN application process
+Individual TIN

 For individuals, the application for a Singapore Tax Identification Number starts with an IRAS Unique Account or SingPass.
 Singapore citizens must provide their National Registration Identity Card Number, while foreigners should provide their Foreign Identification Number when applying for a TIN.
 After the submission and review process, the Tax Reference Number is issued within five working days.

-Business TIN application process
+Business TIN

 On the other hand, businesses need to register with the Accounting and Corporate Regulatory Authority of Singapore (ACRA) to acquire a Unique Entity Number (UEN) as their tax identification number.
 When the registration process is complete, ACRA issues a Certificate of Incorporation, which includes the UEN.
 Once obtained, the UEN acts as a permanent identifier for the entity and is critical for engagement with various government agencies, financial institutions, and other stakeholders.
 It does not require periodic renewal.

-Using Your TIN for Financial Transactions and Compliance
+Using TIN for Financial Transactions and Compliance

 In Singapore, a tax identification number extends beyond being a mere number on paper; it fulfils a significant role in transactions with numerous financial institutions and compliance requirements.
 Both individuals and businesses are required to use their Tax Identification Number for filing taxes and to access tax-filing services online.